SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 3.A.
 Calculate forecast error metrics {#uc3A}
 {: .anchor}

 **Use case narrative** : The framework provides a set of well-documented metrics which can be selected by a framework user for evaluating or analyzing forecasts.
+Metrics include, for example, statistics for forecast error, and cost estimated by a user-supplied $/MW-error.

 **Requirements** :

 - Metrics are documented on the framework website.
-- Metrics are coded.
+- Metrics are coded in the framework.
 - Metrics can be selected by a framework user.
 - Metrics are available for probabilistic forecasts.

 #### 3.B.
 Calculate forecast error impacts (stretch) {#uc3B}
 {: .anchor}

-**Use case narrative** : The framework provides a set of well-documented functions to associate forecast error with system impact, including cost.
+**Use case narrative** : The framework provides a set of well-documented functions to associate forecast error with system impact.
+System impact may include, for example, increase or decrease in reserve requirements.

 **Requirements** :

-- Functions for system impact are documented on the framework website.
+- Functions for estimating system impact are documented on the framework website.
-- Functions are coded.
+- Functions are coded in the framework.
 - Function parameters can be selected by a framework user.

 #### 3.C.
 Communicate probabilistic forecasts {#uc3C}